adriangonzalez-code/ConfigServer/README.md

 ## Contributing

 Contributions are welcome.
-Please follow these steps:
+Please follow these steps.

 ## License